Does Home Warranty Cover Washing Machines? Repair vs Replacement Explained

 Follow these steps when your washer breaks down:

-1. Review your contract first — Confirm your plan includes washer coverage and note your service fee (typically $60–$125 per call)
+1. Review your contract first.
+Confirm your plan includes washer coverage and note your service fee (typically $75 to $125 in 2026, with an industry average of about $108 per call)

-5. Allow the assigned technician to diagnose — Do NOT hire your own repair person; this almost always voids your claim
+5. Allow the assigned technician to diagnose.
+Do NOT hire your own repair person, as this almost always voids your claim

 Don't Hire Your Own Repair Tech